tonywu95/eval_gen/README.md

    To evaluate a decoder-based generative model:
-   1. You need to provide your decoder ```gen``` in the form of a python function, which takes in a theano tensor variable Z (latent) and outputs a theano tensor variable X (the sample).
+   1. You need to provide your decoder ```gen``` in the form of a python function, which takes in a theano tensor variable Z (latent) and outputs a theano tensor variable X (the sample) (an example can be found in line 84-85 in ./lib/utils.py),

    ```python
         def gen(Z):
           ...
           return X
    ```
    and modify the model loading procedure in ```load_model``` function at ./lib/utils.py.

    2. Modify the data loading procedure at ./lib/utils.py (e.g. load_mnist), including validation/training split.
 Or for loading another dataset.